RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 That's all! (don't forget to read the docs for extra info & path-related caveats: https://codex.wordpress.org/Child_Themes)

-You can now override files that exist in the parent theme (such as `template-home.php`) by simply duplicating them into your child theme's folder and modifying them, and/or add new files as you wish.
+You can now add new files as you wish but also override files that exist in the parent theme (such as `template-home.php`) by simply duplicating them in your child theme's folder and modifying them there.

 ### Upload the Setup Data

-Back on your machine, within the theme folder (that was unzipped in the steps above) there's a 'setup' directory.
+Within the theme folder (that was unzipped in the initial steps above) there's a 'setup' directory.
 This contains some starter data for WordPress and for the Advanced Custom Fields.
 They need to both be imported:

 * Log in to the WordPress Administration panel.
 * Select the Tools panel, then Import.